 Subdivision 1.
 Authority. (a) The commissioner of natural resources may accept for and on behalf of the state any gift, bequest, devise, or grants of lands or interest in lands or personal property of any kind or of money tendered to the state for any purpose pertaining to the activities of the department or any of its divisions.
 Any money so received is hereby appropriated and dedicated for the purpose for which it is granted.
 Lands and interests in lands so received may be sold or exchanged as provided in chapter 94.

 (b) The commissioner of natural resources, on behalf of the state, may accept and use grants of money or property from the United States or other grantors for conservation purposes not inconsistent with the laws of this state.
-Any money or property so received is hereby appropriated and dedicated for the purposes for which it is granted, and shall be expended or used solely for such purposes in accordance with the federal laws and regulations pertaining thereto, subject to applicable state laws and rules as to manner of expenditure or use providing that the commissioner may make subgrants of any money received to other agencies, units of local government, and private nonprofit corporations.
+Any money or property so received is hereby appropriated and dedicated for the purposes for which it is granted, and shall be expended or used solely for such purposes in accordance with the federal laws and regulations pertaining thereto, subject to applicable state laws and rules as to manner of expenditure or use providing that the commissioner may make subgrants of any money received to other agencies, units of local government, private individuals, private organizations, and private nonprofit corporations.
 Appropriate funds and accounts shall be maintained by the commissioner of finance to secure compliance with this section.

 (c) The commissioner may accept for and on behalf of the permanent school fund a donation of lands, interest in lands, or improvements on lands.
 A donation so received shall become state property, be classified as school trust land as defined in section 92.025, and be managed consistent with section 127A.31.